-Rosenstein Impeachment Sputters On Capitol Hill But Political War Likely Will Rage On
+Rosenstein Impeachment Sputters On Capitol Hill, But Political War Likely Will Rage On

 Rosenstein insists the Justice Department is being unusually cooperative given its normal policy not to reveal any information about ongoing cases, but his adversaries in the House have accused him of stonewalling.

-Justice Department officials said on Wednesday that a number of members of Congress have been able to review a nearly un-redacted copy of the surveillance application that has been the most recent flashpoint in the political saga.
+Justice Department officials said on Wednesday that a number of members of Congress have been able to review a nearly unredacted copy of the surveillance application that has been the most recent flashpoint in the political saga.

 But Meadows said separately on Thursday that he doesn't intend to give up his push to get more information and more documents from the Justice Department.